 TreatmentSurgery to remove the affected part of the bowel is the main treatment for bowel cancer.
 Additional treatment with chemotherapy is sometimes required, depending on the stage of the cancer.
 Radiotherapy is sometimes used in addition to surgery and chemotherapy to treat rectal cancer.
 The prognosis of bowel cancer depends on the stage.
 The stage is determined by scans and by examination of the bowel removed at surgery.
 Patients with stage 1 and 2 bowel cancer have a good chance of being cured with surgery alone.
 At least half of stage 3 patients can be cured with a combination of surgery and chemotherapy.
 The prognosis for stage 4 bowel cancer depends on the circumstances.
 In the best circumstances cure may still be possible.

-- Stage 1 cancer: Stage 1 means the cancer is confined to the lining of the bowel and there is no sign of spreading elsewhere.
+- Stage 1 cancer: The cancer is confined to the lining of the bowel and there is no sign of spreading elsewhere.
 These cancers are treated with surgery alone and there is a high chance of cure.

-- Stage 2 cancer: Stage 2 means the cancer has penetrated into the deeper layers of the bowel wall, but has not spread to the lymph glands or elsewhere.
+- Stage 2 cancer: The cancer has penetrated into the deeper layers of the bowel wall, but has not spread to the lymph glands or elsewhere.
 Stage 2 cancer is usually treated by surgery alone, but chemotherapy may be advised in particular circumstances to reduce the risk of the cancer coming back.
 These circumstances include bowel blockage or bowel perforation, or particular features of the tumour that the pathologist looks for under the microscope.

-- Stage 3 cancer: Stage 3 means that cancer cells have been detected in the lymph glands that were removed with the bowel at the time of surgery.
+- Stage 3 cancer: Cancer cells have been detected in the lymph glands that were removed with the bowel at the time of surgery.
 Stage 3 bowel cancer has a higher chance of coming back, and chemotherapy can reduce the risk of the cancer returning.
-Stage 3 bowel cancer is therefore treated with surgery followed by chemotherapy.
+It is therefore treated with surgery followed by chemotherapy.
 The treatment of rectal cancer differs in some ways from the treatment of colon cancer.
 Radiotherapy is often used prior to surgery in rectal cancer to reduce the risk of the cancer coming back in the pelvis.
 The radiotherapy is usually given, in combination with chemotherapy, prior to surgery.
 Because the rectum is the very lowest part of the bowel, some patients with rectal cancer will also need a stoma (bag).
 This is usually temporary, but sometimes it is permanent.